 The purpose of this course is not to teach Web site development, but rather to explore lessons in system design that can be applied to any complex software system.

 Classes will meet Tuesdays and Thursdays from 4:30 - 5:45 in room Halligan 111B.

 Instructor, TAs and Getting Help

 This course will be taught by Professor Noah Mendelsohn.
 Noah's office hours will be listed on his home page.
-TAs for the course are Ethan Pailes and Kabir Singh.
-Email sent to email@example.com will reach both TAs and also Noah.
+The TA for the course is Peter Vondrase.
+Email sent to email@example.com will reach both Peter and Noah.

 For course news and Q/A we will be using Piazza (click here to enroll).
 If you have questions, please post them there.For most other questions, please send email to firstname.lastname@example.org, which will reach Noah and our TAs.
 When you do need to contact Noah only, you can e-mail him at email@example.com.

 There are no books that you are required to buy, but several you might want to consider.
 Your alternative is to use Safari Books Online, an online eBook service to which Tufts students have access.
 Information about books and using Safari is available on the COMP 117 Information Page.

 Collaboration, use of Others' Work, and Academic Misconduct

 Students should read the policy on Academic Integrity available at http://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy.
 Absolute adherence to the Code of Conduct is demanded of the instructors, teaching assistants, and students.
 This means that no matter the circumstance any misconduct will be reported to Tufts University.
 You are especially warned that code is not to be shared, except with your partner(s), and all quotations in your written work must be properly set off with quotation marks and appropriate bibliography citations.